Bauneg Beg Ski Trails

 North Berwick, ME

 This area was built in the owner's back yard for the use of his family and friends, and ultimately opened it to the public.
 It is named after Bauneg Beg, a local "lost" ski area.
 The handle tow came from a lost area in Biddeford (according to an article found by Chris Bradford).
+The area featured several trails on an 110' drop.
+It closed around 2007 when the family sold the property, and the handle tow was sold to Mount Jefferson, ME.

 Here is a look at the slope.
 The handle tow runs up the left side of the trail.